llNorthPolell/TicTacToe/README.md

 I had spare time at work since we had to wait for some trucks to arrive before we can leave.
 Made this within 2 hours out of notepad since I can't install anything on a company computer.

+Added stylesheets and styling scripts to make things look fancy.

 Tools Used
 ----------